-The usage of subscribing RFQs in quotation API is the same with subscribing quotations.
-In trade API, there is no need to do subscribing.
+The usage of subscribing RFQs in the quotation API is the same as subscribing quotations.
+In trade API, there is no need to subscribe.

 How to make RFQs for Investors will be described in detail in the next “Demo of Trading” Chapter.